gwpachlatko/anything-goes/_posts/2020-04-29-corona-lack-of-strategy.md

 Even if that should have been the general scientific prognosis at the time, fanning the flames of fear was somewhat unnecessary.
 Dramatic predictions that fail to come true add little to your credibility.
 And, of course, they weaken your position, if further strict measures should actually become necessary at a later point.

-However, if he already knew that this was a gross exaggeration of the general situation, he has bluntly lied to our faces to sanctify future measures.
+However, if he already knew that this was a gross exaggeration of the general situation, he has boldly lied to our faces to sanctify future measures.
 That would have been populism at its worst — something one would expect of the likes of the sitting American president, yet not of the leader of a democratic country.

 In the meantime, there has been a noticeable rise in resistance among the population even to relatively moderate protective measures — this is also a logical consequence of the tactics to take to political alarmism in the early days.
 Only a fool would expect the greater public to accept a further lockdown (let alone another national shutdown) easily.

 ### Useless Measures (Or If They Come to Your Rescue, Run)

-A weird example of an attempt to help restaurants and pubs, which are among the companies most severely affected by the lockdown in Vienna, is the “gastro voucher” (German: Gastro–Gutschein), introduced by the City of Vienna and the Viennese Chamber of Commerce.
+A weird example of an attempt to help restaurants and pubs, which are among the enterprises most severely affected by the lockdown in Vienna, is the “gastro voucher” (German: Gastro–Gutschein), introduced by the City of Vienna and the Viennese Chamber of Commerce.

 The unsuspecting reader may think such sounds like a brilliant idea.
 People receive a voucher worth €25 (single household) or €50 (multi-person household), which they can spend in a restaurant or pub of their choice.
-The company has a turnover that it might not otherwise have.
+Publicans will have a turnover that they might not otherwise have.
 Things are at last looking up again, right?

 Not so quick.
 Let’s have a look at some figures, shall we?
 (I dare say, the commercial the Viennese Chamber of Commerce launched at around the same time — “1 coffee may save the day, 2 may save the café” — was just as successful at a considerably lower expense.)